systelab/systelab-login/src/app/systelab-login/README.md

 this.dialogService.showDialog(ChangePasswordDialog, parameters);
 ```

-In the parameter you must specify a username, a minimum password strength and an arrow function to run when the user press submit:
+As a parameter you must specify a username, a minimum password strength and an arrow function to run when the user press submit:

 ```javascript
 public userName: string;